Table of Contents

 Meeting other travellers: Quite difficult.
 Although people were friendly, I didn’t meet many English-speaking travellers in hostels and spent a lot of time alone.

 Cost: Accommodation isn’t very budget-friendly, but activities, transport and food are affordable.
 Follow my Taiwan budget trip guide for more details.

 Solo travel rating: medium

 I wouldn’t overly recommend Japan for solo female travel in Asia.
-However, if you’re looking for a specific sort of solo travel experience – and you know what to expect – then Japan might be the place for you.
+However, if you’re looking for a specific sort of solo travel experience (such as hiking or foodie travel) and know what to expect, Japan might be the place for you.

 If you’re only concerned about safety, then Japan would top this list.
 But, honestly, Japan is the hardest country I’ve visited alone in terms of meeting people.
 Kyoto is the only place I’ve had stares for eating alone.

 Once I skipped the big cities – and made peace with the fact I wasn’t going to make friends on this journey – I had some very reflective and memorable experiences.

 - Hiroshima – if you’re prepared to experience some big emotions, travelling alone in this peaceful city is a very reflective way to look back on the atrocities that happened here.
 A day trip to Miyajima is also easy for solo travellers.

 - Kyushu – see the best of Japan’s volcanic scenery with a trip around Beppu’s multicoloured hot pools and the active volcanoes at Aso and Kagoshima.

 - Hiking – if you’re an experienced hiker looking to undertake your first solo trek, Japan is a great option.
 The scenery is spectacular and solo hiking the Kumano Kodo pilgrimage trail was a fulfilling and very cathartic experience.